sol-eng/bike_predict/README.md

 This repository contains examples of all three of these patterns.
 The model metrics script outputs the test data, including predictions, to a database and outputs model performance metrics to a pin.
 It would be easy to make either of these the final consumable for another process, like the shiny client app.
 The shiny app in this repository uses a plumber API serving predictions.

 Another common problem in deploying the model is figuring out where the model lives.
-In this example, the model(s) is(are) pinned to RStudio Connect and are consumed by the other assets (test data script and plumber API) from the pin.
+In this example, the model(s) is(are) pinned to Posit Connect and are consumed by the other assets (test data script and plumber API) from the pin.

 For relatively advanced model deployments, users may be interested in horseracing different models, A/B testing one model from another, or monitoring model performance and drift over time.
 Once finished, the model performance dashboard will be a tool to compare different models and examine model performance over time.

 Another piece embedded in the background of deploying/productionizing a model is making the entire pipeline robust to (for example) someone accidentally pushing the deploy button when they shouldn't.
 A perfect solution to this is programmatic deployment.
-This entire repository is deployed from a GitHub repo, using the functionality in RStudio Connect.
+This entire repository is deployed from a GitHub repo, using the functionality in Posit Connect.
 One cool problem this can solve is deploying dev versions of content, which can easily be accomplished using a long-running deployed dev branch.
 There's an example of this in the Dev Client App.

 Another piece of this is making the underlying R functions more robust.
 See the next point for more on that.